 USF prides itself in having an extensive network throughout the Bay Area.
-Students can participate in internship and volunteer opportunities in their field of study.
-While we have a career center that can assist students with their search, each department also has their own network that students can take advantage of.
+Students can participate in an internship and volunteer opportunities in their field of study.
+While we have a career center that can assist students with their search, each department also has its own network that students can take advantage of.

 As for the job market, like all things, there are no guarantees, whether a student is international or domestic.
 We encourage international students to participate in Optional Practical Training (OPT) to continue to gain work experience post-graduation.
 While this will not always lead to employment sponsorship, it does allow students to continue to network to reach the next step in their career.

-What are three main takeaways you have for students interested in studying at the University of San Francisco?
+What are the three main takeaways you have for students interested in studying at the University of San Francisco?